kiganoakuma/chirpy/README.md

 - internal/database: Database interaction layer
 - Various handler functions for API endpoints

-Note: This documentation is a high-level overview and will be updated as more specific details about the application are provided.
+Note: This documentation is a high-level overview and will be updated as more specific details about the application are provided..